 I also wipe a small bit of Vicks Vapor Rub just inside each nostril so I don't smell teeth being worked on.
 I no longer dread my dental appointments.

 If you are apprehensive like me, and hate getting shots at the dentist office, I have a trick.
 I always lift one leg slightly when I know my dentist is giving me the shot.
-My sister told me a dental assistant had shared this tip with her; concentrating on something else takes your mind off of the shot.
-It helps with some of the anxiety!
-Try it the next time you have to get dental work!

 How do I go about finding a dentist who caters to cowards?
 A family member has avoided the dentist's chair for five years now because she is pretty sure she suffers from panic attacks in the dentist's chair, She takes medication for high blood pressure, is uncomfortable being fully reclined while being worked on, is over 60 years of age and is now convinced that the only way she can get her teeth worked on is to be totally knocked out.